Ryan-Zaros/PeerEvaluationTool/README.md

 rails server
 ```

+Possible Issues:
+  - May need to run ``rails generate devise:install`` to properly install the Devise gem.
+  - May need to run ``rails db:migrate`` to update the database.
+  - May need to resolve conflict in Gemfile.lock, making sure rails gem "cocoon" is included.
+  - Upon viewing, there may be errors involving users and/or devise.
+      - If so,

-To view the webpage, navigate to the url given (e.g. ) in your browser (preferably Firefox).
+To view the webpage, navigate to the url given (e.g. 127.0.0.1:3000) in your browser (preferably Firefox).

 ## Features
 Students
-  - Able to view all groups and assignments (projects) for their class.
+  - Able to view all groups (teams) for their class, as well as users/members.
   - Ability to create peer evaluations for all group members.
   - Evaluations include ratings as well as comments for each individual.